husayt/josediazgonzalez.com/_posts/2009-11-30-quick-tip-bring-out-yer-queries.markdown

 ---
-  title: Quick Tip - Bring Out Yer Queries
+  title:       "Quick Tip - Bring Out Yer Queries"
+  description: Log your queries to find out what CakePHP is doing when it has 9 million blobs or is taking 34234 years to process.
   category:    Datasources
   tags:
     - cakephp
     - github